-Carrying value of capitalised exploration and evaluation assets
+Carrying amount of capitalised exploration and evaluation assets

-Why significant

-At 30 June 2021, the Group held exploration and evaluation assets of \$18,173,969 as disclosed in Note 11 to the financial report.

-The carrying amount of exploration and evaluation assets is assessed for impairment by the Group when facts and circumstances indicate that the carrying amount of exploration and evaluation assets may exceed its recoverable amount.
+Why significant How our audit addressed the key audit matter At 30 June 2022, the Group held exploration and We evaluated the Group's assessment of the carrying evaluation assets of \$19,023,605 as disclosed in Note 11 to the financial report. procedures included the following: The carrying amount of exploration and evaluation assets is assessed for impairment by the Group when facts and exploration area which included obtaining and circumstances indicate that the carrying amount of exploration and evaluation assets may exceed its agreements. recoverable amount.
+Considered the Group's intention to carry out

-The determination as to whether there are any indicators to require the exploration and evaluation assets to be assessed for impairment involves a number of judgments, including whether the Group has tenure, whether it will be able to perform ongoing expenditure and whether there is sufficient information for a decision to be made that the area of interest is not commercially viable.
+The determination as to whether there are any indicators to require the exploration and evaluation assets to be assessed for impairment involves a number of judgments, including whether the Group has tenure, whether substantive expenditure on further exploration and evaluation is neither planned or budgeted and whether there is sufficient information for a decision to be made that the area of interest is not commercially viable.

-For the year ended 30 June 2021 the Group identified a number of tenements which were allowed to expire or were surrendered and resulted in a write off of their full carrying values of \$180,602 as set out in note 6 (e).
+For the year ended 30 June 2022 the Group identified a number of tenements which were allowed to expire or were surrendered, which resulted in a write off of their full carrying values of \$756,354 as set out in note 6 (e) to the financial report.
 The Group did not identify any further indicators of impairment.